If you are wondering what CBD oil is and how it is extracted, you’re not alone.

 CBD oil is rich in cannabinoids, which are quite common and are naturally occurring in the body.
 Phytocannabinoids are found in plants like hemp, whereas endocannabinoids are found naturally in the body.
 CBD oil provides cannabinoids in the form of phytocannabinoids for your body’s natural receptors.

 To be clear, we don’t know exactly what effect these cannabinoids have on various conditions and ailments, scientifically speaking.
 However, while peer reviewed studies continue to be performed with exciting preliminary prospects, anecdotal reports about CBD’s effects abound.
-Users report increased clarity, focus, freedom from anxiety, as well as abatement of symptoms associated with conditions ranging from restless leg syndrome to epilepsy.

 How is CBD Extracted From Cannabis?